Wally (anonymous)

 Wally is a British English expression referring to a "silly or inept person", which later developed into an umbrella term for "vulnerable individuals".

 It is thought to have originated at a pop festival in the late 1960s or early 1970s; many sources suggest the 1970 Isle of Wight Festival.
-On hearing the name "Wally" being announced many times over a loudspeaker, the crowd took it up as a chant, and random shouts of "Wally" were subsequently heard at rock concerts all over Britain.
+An audience member named Walter (Wally) went to buy food for his friends and was unable to find them in the crowd when he tried to return.
+His friends called out "Wally" but he remained bemused, lost in the crowd.
+Others people started to shout Wally for a joke (at his expense) and the chant spread all the way through the crowd.
+Random shouts of "Wally" were subsequently heard at rock concerts all over Britain.
 It was still being called out at the 1979 Led Zeppelin Knebworth Concerts.

+The information above is almost correct but a true account of an encounter with Wally and his American pals can now be found at Where's Wally?
+Isle of Wight, 1970.
+He and his girlfriend went to get some beer about midday on Saturday 29th August and didn't return until Monday morning.
+It started early Saturday afternoon when one or two people behind started to mimic the American accent of a female from the remaining group who was calling out "Where's Wally?" and "Has anyone seen Wally?"
+The chants gradually spread around us until the whole crowd joined in.
+There were even announcements made on the stage.

 In 1974 a group of new age travellers were encamped near Stonehenge, and to help hinder the process of eviction by the landowners, all gave their name as Wally of Wessex, "Wally being a conveniently anonymous umbrella for vulnerable individuals".